DiaLight/Ember/README.md

 As dll has `export table`, you can generate lib file with Visual Studio tool `lib` and use it in build process.
 - You can collect the stack trace! `DKII.exe` does not use ebp register as frame stack bottom location.
 So you can't walk DKII stack frames using this register.
 I've collected all the `esp register modification instruction locations`, so you can walk the stack based on this mapping(`mappings/stack.map`).
-- (Planned for the future) Make launcher gui, where users can enable/disable/configure patches
+- Launcher with gui.
+(Planned for the future) users can enable/disable/configure patches in launcher

 Requirements:
 - Python 3